cometbft/cometbft/CONTRIBUTING.md

-Update the `UPGRADING.md` if the change you've made is breaking and the instructions should be in place for a user on how he/she can upgrade its software (ABCI application, CometBFT-based blockchain, light client, wallet).
+Update the `UPGRADING.md` if the change you've made is breaking and the instructions should be in place for a user on how he/she can upgrade its software (ABCI application, CometBFT blockchain, light client, wallet).

 Once you have submitted a pull request label the pull request with either `R:minor`, if the change should be included in the next minor release, or `R:major`, if the change is meant for a major release.